What is a Lakeshore Buffer?

 Since August 2009, the Little Rock Lake Association has partnered with the Benton County Soil and Water Conservation District (SWCD) on our Native Buffer Program.
-Members assist with the design, planning, planting and maintenance of residential buffers around the lake and the Little Rock Channel. you
+Members assist with the design, planning, planting, and maintenance of residential buffers around the lake and the Little Rock Channel.

 Native Buffer Demonstration Site

 A buffer strip demonstration site was planted around the pond in Benton Beach Park during the summer of 2009.
 If you have not seen a buffer strip, it is a planting of many native plant species on a strip of shoreline which will reduce runoff, erosion and sediment before it reaches the lake.
 The site includes educational signs explaining the type of buffer installed at the site.
 Please visit the demo site at Benton Beach Park if you’d like to see the real thing.

 The LRLA has embarked on a concerted effort to help lakeshore owners to plant and maintain buffer strips of native plants along their shoreline.

 The Native Buffer Program is a voluntary program for people who want to improve water quality by establishing native grasses, flowers, or shrubs along their lakeshore.
 The program provides both technical assistance and may provide cost share to help establish a native buffer.The Little Rock Lake Association provides volunteers and workers to help install the buffer on planting day.